luloxi/PunkSociety/README.md

-🐰 SocialBunny is an social dapp 🫂 that empowers users to monetize 💰 their posts.
+🐰 Bun is an social dapp 🫂 that empowers users to monetize 💰 their posts.

 - Posts tokenization on mainnet is optional.
 - Creators get royalties for sales of their tokenized posts